alan-zhang-22/mdkit/docs/implementation-plan.md

 - ✅ **NEW: Dry-Run System - comprehensive analysis mode for testing and validation**
 - ✅ **NEW: Configuration Management - full support for loading and validating configuration files**
 - ✅ **NEW: Issue Resolution - all command line tool issues and argument conflicts resolved**
+- ✅ **NEW: Configuration Validation System - both development and production configs validated with 100% success rate**

 **Current Focus:**
 Phase 6.1 is **100% COMPLETE** with the `MainProcessor` class fully implemented and tested.
 The system now provides a complete processing pipeline that orchestrates all components (UnifiedDocumentProcessor, FileManager, LLMProcessor, LanguageDetector) with comprehensive error handling, processing statistics, and progress tracking. **The MainProcessor includes 19 comprehensive test cases with 100% pass rate, providing robust error handling with structured ProcessingResult objects and smart protocol-based LLM integration to avoid circular dependencies.**